 The steps below will help you get set up in the Reading Lists system.

 There are different ways to add items into your reading list depending on how you prefer to work.
-More information about how all of these features work is available in the FAQs.

-It is also important to think about how your students will access the reading for your module.
-In particular:
+Tip: It is also important to think about how your students will access the reading for your module.
+See our full handout for tips on selecting resources to use in your Reading Lists.

 Once items have been added to a list, you need to add tags to each item.
 There are two types of tags: importance-level tags that are visible to everyone, including students; and tags which are only visible to Library staff.